majorleaguetagpro/Rules/README.md

 1. Duties of the CRC:
     * Creating the schedule for the season
     * Defining the league structure
-    * Selecting captains for the season and approving team names
+    * Selecting GMs for the season and approving team names
     * Creating and managing the rules for the league
     * Administering votes and vetoes
     * Determining player eligibility
-    * Determining whether to allow captains agreements
+    * Determining whether to allow GMs agreements
     * Determining disciplinary action for rule violations
     * Presiding over any appeals for CRC decisions
     * Administering the CRC election for the next season
-2. The CRC will consist of 3 members.
+2. The CRC will consist of 5 members.
 3. CRC decisions will be passed with a simple majority vote.
 4. Elections will be run at the end of every season to select a new CRC for the next season.
     * Applications will be posted on [/r/MLTP](https://www.reddit.com/r/MLTP/) and open to everyone at the end of every season.
-    * CRC positions will be filled using a vote by the current season’s captains after discussion of the candidates.
+    * CRC positions will be filled using a vote by the current season’s GMs after discussion of the candidates.
     * The current CRC will continue to have authority over MLTP until the next CRC is elected.

-### Section 3 - Captains
+### Section 3 - General Managers
-1. Each team shall have a single captain.
+1. Each franchise shall have a General Manager (GM).
-2. Duties of the Captains:
+2. Duties of the General Manager:
     * Choosing a team name
-    * Using the captains veto to adjust rules when necessary
+    * Using the GM veto to adjust rules when necessary
     * Participating in votes and/or discussions when requested by the CRC
     * Creating a team via draft
     * Managing their team roster
     * Deciding team lineups
     * Voting on the next CRC members at the end of this season.
-3. Captains are selected by the CRC to fulfill one of the following roles:
-    * Any captain playing in majors (MLTP) will be a **majors playing captain**.
-     * Any captain playing in minors (mLTP) will be a **minors playing captain**.
-    * Any captain not playing in MLTP or mLTP will be a **non-playing captain (NPC)**.
-4. Prior to being selected as captain, NPCs will find a player who agrees to join their team as a **preliminary pick**.
+3. All GMs will be nonplaying participants in MLTP to avoid a conflict of interest.
+They are eligible to participate in NLTP if desired.
-5. Each team will have a vice-captain who will fill the role of captain in the event the captain is not available.
+4. Each GM can elect an Assistant GM who will fill the role of GM in the event the GM is not available.
-    * Vice-Captains by default are the preliminary pick, or if unavailable the highest TC costing majors player, but can be changed by the captain at any time.
-6. Captains Veto:
+5. GM's Veto:
-    * Any rule can be created or changed by a 2/3 majority of all the captains.
+    * Any rule can be created or changed by a 2/3 majority of all the GMs.
-    * Any captain may request a veto vote directly to the CRC.
+    * Any GM may request a veto vote directly to the CRC.
-7. Captains may change any rules for a match between their teams as long as they are in agreement and have CRC approval for the change.
+6. GMs may change any rules for a match between their teams as long as they are in agreement and have CRC approval for the change.

 ### Section 4 - Registration
 1. A player registers for MLTP by [joining the the Competitive TagPro discord](https://discord.gg/JCyQaZH), typing **!naltp**, and completing the bot questionnaire